 Income-Driven Repayment Plans*

 The basic premise for the income-driven repayment plans is that the borrower makes a monthly loan payment based on their discretionary income and household size.
-Two of the plans (IBR and PAYE) also require that the borrower exhibit ain order to qualify.
+Two of the plans (IBR and PAYE) also require that the borrower exhibit a (PFH) in order to qualify.
 Eligibility qualifications and benefits for all four plans differ and not all borrowers will qualify for all plans.
-For a complete list of eligibility requirements, visit the .
+For a complete list of eligibility requirements, visit the website.

 With the income-driven plans, either the Adjusted Gross Income (AGI) for the borrower’s household (as filed with the IRS) or Alternative Documentation of Income (ADI) forms must be submitted to the servicer(s) when entering the plan, and annually thereafter.
-As the income for a household changes, so will the required monthly payment amount.
+Each year, as the income for a household changes, so will the required monthly payment amount.

 All four plans feature a loan forgiveness benefit.
-Loan forgiveness occurs after a required 20- or 25-year repayment term is satisfied (dependent upon repayment plan).
+Loan forgiveness occurs after a required 20- or 25-year repayment term is satisfied (dependent upon the repayment plan).
 For more information on repayment plans, terms of repayment, and forgiveness benefits, review FIRST’s .

 Public Service Loan Forgiveness (PSLF)*

 Public Service Loan Forgiveness is ONLY available for Direct Loans.
 If existing student loans did not originate from Direct Loans, they can be converted into a Direct Loan by consolidating.
-For more information about consolidation, visit.
+For more information about consolidation, visit the website.

 How do the Repayment Plans and PSLF Work Together?

 While in residency, if you choose to make payments on your student loans, it’s likely that you may only be able to afford a low monthly payment.
 The income-driven plans may provide that type of payment.
-Some residency positions are paid through a qualifying employer.
-If that is the case, then the payment made during residency could count toward PSLF.
+Some residency positions are paid by a qualifying employer.
+If that’s the case, then the payment made during residency could count toward PSLF.

-Other loan forgiveness options available with the income-driven plans take 20 or 25 years to realize; however, if public service is your desire, and you meet all the criteria for eligibility, you could benefit by combining PSLF with an income-driven plan and experience loan forgiveness in a shorter period of time.
+Other loan forgiveness options available with the income-driven plans take 20 or 25 years to realize; however, if public service is your desire, and you meet all the criteria for eligibility, you could benefit by combining PSLF with an income-driven plan and experience loan forgiveness in a shorter period.